BEAUFORT, NC – Whether you’re a boating enthusiast or prefer to keep your feet on dry land, the 44th Annual Wooden Boat Show has activities for you.

 In addition, participants will be able to vote for their favorite “Best of Show” boat in the Annual Wooden Boat Show and the “Spectator’s Choice” at the Carolina Maritime Model Expo through the ability to “text-to-vote.”
 As an option, paper ballots will be available for the youngsters only to vote for the “Kid’s Choice” award.

-“We really tried to make the boat show more interactive last year by making certain aspects more digital,” Mr. Cartier said.
-He was quick to point out that “particpants and vistors agreed that it was a big success.”
+“We really tried to make the boat show more interactive two years ago by making certain aspects more digital,” Mr. Cartier said.
+He was quick to point out that “participants and visitors agreed that it was a big success.”

-For more information on the 43rd Annual Wooden Boat Show, you can visit their dedicated website at www.beaufortwoodenboatshow.com.
+For more information on the 44th Annual Wooden Boat Show or to register your boat online to be in the show, visit the website at www.beaufortwoodenboatshow.com.

 The North Carolina Maritime Museum in Beaufort reflects coastal life and interprets lighthouses and lifesaving stations, the seafood industry, motorboats, and more.
 Studies in marine life, science, and ecology are available for all ages.
 The Beaufort museum is the repository for artifacts from Blackbeard’s wrecked flagship, Queen Anne’s Revenge, among them cannons, grenades, belt buckles and beads.
 The Harvey W. Smith Watercraft Center teaches boatbuilding for all ages.